GE files to spin off credit card unit

 Investors will view the IPO favorably, given the business is well-established and profitable, Fitzgibbon said.

-Spanish lender Banco Santander SA (SAN.MC) took its U.S. consumer-finance arm Santander USA Holding Inc (SC.N) public in January, with shares rising as much as 10 percent in their debut.
+Spanish lender Banco Santander SA took its U.S. consumer-finance arm Santander USA Holding Inc public in January, with shares rising as much as 10 percent in their debut.

 Goldman Sachs & Co, JP Morgan, Citigroup and Morgan Stanley are lead underwriters for the IPO, according to the filing.